tynardone/coffee-review-analysis/README.md

 The project involves:

-1. **Web Scraping**: Using Python to collect coffee reviews and associated metadata.
+1. **Web Scraping**: Using Python to scrape coffee reviews and associated metadata and save to CSV.
-2. **Data Cleaning**: Processing the scraped data, handling missing values, and enriching it with additional information.
+2. **Data Cleaning**: Processing the scraped data, handling missing values, extensive cleaning and normalization, and augmenting with additional information.
 3. **Analysis**: Generating visualizations and insights into coffee characteristics, quality scores, and tasting notes.

-The goal is to provide insights into the coffee market, with a particular focus on flavor trends, price indexes, and overall quality.
+The goal is to provide insights into the boutique coffee market, with a focus on origin, price, flavor notes and quality metrics.

 ## Directory Structure